jgillula/rpi-gate-opener/README.md

 It connects directly to an off-the-shelf gate opener remote (sold separately) and uses a 5V relay for triggering the gate opener and a voltage conversion circuit for powering the gate opener (replacing the gate opener's battery).
 It requires only 5V power, ground, and a single GPIO pin from your Raspberry Pi.

-## How Do I Use It?
-It's simple!
-Just follow [the instructions in my tutorial](https://www.hackster.io/jeremy-gillula/raspberry-pi-wireless-gate-opener-734460) to finish assembly of your controller circuit.

 ## Can I just buy one from you?
 Yes!
 You can [buy this kit at different levels of assembly from me on Tindie](https://www.tindie.com/products/flyingsaucrdude/raspberry-pi-gate-opener-adapter/).

+## I'd rather build one myself!
+Great!
+Just follow [the instructions in my tutorial](https://www.hackster.io/jeremy-gillula/raspberry-pi-wireless-gate-opener-734460) to finish assembly of your controller circuit.

+## What's in the repo?

+- **pcb** — Extended Gerber (RS-274X) files for PCB fabrication (at, e.g., [OSH Park](https://oshpark.com/))
+- **Gate Opener Controller Circuit.fzz** — Fritzing file containing schematic and PCB layout